IBIC/neuropointillist/docs/usage.md

 configuration.
 Like with SGE, we assume that the directory that the program is called from is read/writeable from all cluster nodes.
  **See notes below on running a model using Torque PBS.**

+`--pbsPre PBSpreamblefile` By default the `--pbsN` flag will generate a Torque PBS batch file that you will need to edit.
+You can override this by specifying a preamble file with all the settings that will be used instead of these default values.
+You can only use this flag with the `--pbsN` option.  **See notes below on running a model using Torque PBS.**

 `--output` Specify an output prefix that is prepended to output files.
 This is useful for organizing output for SGE runs; you can specify something like `--output model-stressXtime/mod1` to organize all the output files and execution scripts into a subdirectory.
 In addition, the model that you used and the calling arguments will be copied with this prefix so that you can remember what you ran.
 This is modeled off of how FSL FEAT copies the .fsf file into the FEAT directory (so simple and so handy)! (**required**)